jdisset/calibrie/README.md

 ## Calibration Class

-The Calibration class is the main class of the Calibry package.
+The Calibration class is the main class of the Calibrie package.
 It handles the calibration of the fluorescence values in a given experiment and can export to a calibrated pandas dataframe.

 ### Constructor Arguments
 - `color_controls_files`: A dictionary with keys as control protein names (e.g., 'eYFP') and values as paths to their corresponding FCS or CSV files.